Aofei-Chang/MedHEval/readme.md

 Welcome to the official repository for **MedHEval**, a benchmark designed to systematically evaluate hallucinations and mitigation strategies in Medical Large Vision-Language Models (Med-LVLMs).

-Sure!
-Here are a few versions of your paper title **with emojis**, depending on the tone you're going for:

-Let me know the vibe you're going for — academic but engaging, more fun, or minimal and sleek?
 ---

 ## Overview